top of page

 Paper 0 – Mirror Notation v7.x

 What it’s for: The formal syntax plus the checker.
 Defines the mirror/closure notation used in Papers I–II and ships the compiler/linter that enforces it: two-pass mirror closure, unit/scale consistency, tier/handedness legality, and R-even extraction of scalars.
 Includes minimal Python utilities and CLI examples to reproduce the paper’s checks.
+This paper gives the full ontology & use of Mirror Notation in both code form and logic form.

 🔗 Read → Paper 0 – Mirror Notation v7.x